 In grades 3 and 4 students learn about properties of different types of quadrilaterals.
 However, in grade 5, the students are encouraged to enhance their geometric thinking by providing justification about how one category of quadrilateral can also belong to another category.
 For example, they learn to justify why a square is both a rectangle as well as a rhombus.
 They then learn to represent these relationships using Venn diagrams as shown below.

 In addition to this, students are first time in grade 5 introduced to representing points as ordered pairs in the coordinate plane in the first quadrant.
 With this understanding they learn to find distance between two points and eventually find the area and perimeter of polygons drawn on the coordinate plane.
 In addition to this students also learn to analyze relationships between two numeric quantities by graphing them on the coordinate plane.

 Although the complexity of the topics in grade 5 increases, with appropriate pedagogical approaches, the Cuemath Curriculum enables students to master the standards laid down by the US Common core with ease.
 With increased level of motivation and confidence, students become better prepared to delve deeper into more abstract topics from grade 6 onwards.
-Cuemath conducts Live Online Math classes and Coding classes.
+Cuemath conducts Live Online Math classes.
 This makes them love math and see its relevance in their day to day lives.

 -By Joyita Banerjee

 Joyita heads the curriculum for K-6 and assessments at Cuemath.
 She has a Master's degree in education and a Post-graduate diploma in Information Technology.
 With over 15 years of experience, she has expertise in designing and developing curriculum for students and training teachers in math education and educational assessments.
 Her passion lies in helping children from different social classes master math concepts.
 In her free time, she loves reading, listening to music and spending time with her family.